nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

 Rendering a GitHub website locally with MkDocs
 ===============================================

 MkDocs is a static site generator built for project documentation.
-It comes with easy to use and customizable themes as well as nice features.
-In this tutorial, we will go over installation of MkDocs, adding content, changing default theme and hosting the website on [readthedocs.com](readthedocs.com).
+It comes with easy to use and customizable themes and features.
+In this tutorial, we will go over installation of MkDocs, adding content, changing the default theme and hosting the website on [readthedocs.com](readthedocs.com).

 Install MkDocs using pip
 ------------------------

 `pip` is python package manager.
 For more details on `pip` installation, please visit [this website](https://pip.pypa.io/en/stable/installing/).
 The instructions to set up MkDocs using `pip` follow the tutorial [here](https://www.mkdocs.org/#installation).

 *Python > 3.4 is required.
-Consider installing inside a `conda` environment with python 3.5 or newer*
+Consider installing inside a `conda` environment with python 3.5 or newer.*

 To upgrade pip, run: